helm/charts/stable/redis/README.md

 A major chart version change (like v1.2.3 -> v2.0.0) indicates that there is an incompatible breaking change needing manual actions.

+### To 8.0.18

+For releases with `metrics.enabled: true` the default tag for the exporter image is now `v1.x.x`.
+This introduces many changes including metrics names.
+You'll want to use [this dashboard](https://github.com/oliver006/redis_exporter/blob/master/contrib/grafana_prometheus_redis_dashboard.json) now.
+Please see the [redis_exporter github page](https://github.com/oliver006/redis_exporter#upgrading-from-0x-to-1x) for more details.

 ### To 7.0.0

 This version causes a change in the Redis Master StatefulSet definition, so the command helm upgrade would not work out of the box.
 As an alternative, one of the following could be done: